Beautiful Grand Place in Brussels

 They are all the same location, just a different name depending on the language.
 Having said that, I hope I haven’t scared you off to using the metro and trains as they are nice and simple to use.

-And if walking or taking the metro isn’t ideal, you can always book a ride with Uber.
+If walking or taking the metro isn’t ideal, you can always book a ride with Uber.
 If you are spending a weekend in Brussels, you really don’t need a car and parking will only add to your costs.

-Brussels is one of those cities you can visit year-round as it has fairly mild winters.
 They only seem to get one or two snowstorms a year so traveling there is pleasant even in the winter months.

 A long tree-lined esplanade through Brussels Park

-What To Eat
+What To Eat In Brussels

-Belgian food did not disappoint and quite the opposite as I might have indulged in too much!
 I am not a big waffle fan at home but when in Belgium, I absolutely love them.
-As I mentioned above, there are two types of waffles, and when in Brussels try one at Maison Dandoy.
+As I mentioned above, try one at Maison Dandoy, the best waffles in Brussels.

 The chocolate that Belgium is famous for is the praline, so make sure to taste one of these delights.
-I’ll be adding a post on taking a chocolate tour to the best shops soon!

-For French fry lovers, Brussels has excellent frites and even Moules Frites which is mussels with French fries.
-Don’t leave Belgium without experiencing mussels and fries.
 And what goes well with frites?
 Well, beer of course!
 The Belgian’s are known for their beer but give Trappist Beer a try.

 It is beer that has been brewed by Trappist Monks and six monasteries in Belgium still brew it today.
 That is more than any other country in the world.